GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 {{< asset-static file="engaging-employees-cx.pptx" label="View the slides (PowerPoint, 3.06 MB, 27 pages)" >}}
-In this session yo
-u will hear from the following speaker:
+In this session you will hear from the following speaker:

 * **Tait Chamberlain** &mdash; U.S. Department of Education (ED)